Yandex Cloud

 SQL

-To create a role and immediately assign it to a resource group, run the command:
+To create a role and immediately assign it to a resource group, run this command:

 CREATE ROLE <role_name> RESOURCE GROUP <resource_group_name>;